ZiadJ/knockoutjs-reactor/README.md

 KO-Reactor
 ===========

-Yet another and possibly cleaner way to add dependencies to any KnockoutJs subscribable.
+Yet another way to add dependencies to any KnockoutJs subscribable.

 <b>Usage:</b>